1. Official Game = 7 innings or 1 hour 15 minutes.

 9. No sliding under any circumstances.
 Anyone who slides is automatically out.

-11. The team at bat should provide a first base and third base umpire to call outs.
-In addition, the catcher should call fair/foul balls as they have the best view.
+11. The team at bat will provide a first base and third base umpire to call outs.
+In addition, the catcher will call fair/foul balls as they have the best view.
 The pitcher is responsible for calling outs at 2nd base and home plate.
 Any calls being disputed must be discussed by the 2 captains and if a final decision cannot be made, re-play the ball!
 Remember this is a fun league.